 Belonging to the family of Black Locusts, this is one of the prettiest locust trees.
 Its leaves tend to change according to the different growth stages.

 For instance, in the blooming stage, you will find bright green leaves with a tinge of purple.
-Again, when it is completely formed you will find bronze-colored leaves.
-The flowers of the trees are beautiful and offer an excellent contrast to pinkish and purplish shades.
+Again, when it is completely formed, you will find bronze-colored leaves.
+The flowers of the trees are beautiful and offer an excellent contrast to the pinkish and purplish shades.

 9. Shademaster Honey locust

-This is one of those variants of the Honey Locust that doesn’t boast thorns and are known to grow exceptionally fast.
-They grow up to an average height of 50 feet and do not bear fruits.
+This is one of those variants of the Honey Locust that doesn’t boast thorns and is known to grow exceptionally fast.
+They grow up to an average height of 50 feet and do not bear fruit.

-This makes it easier to maintain and grow when compared to other variants of Locust plants.
+This makes it easier to maintain and grow when compared to other variants of the Locust plant.
 Shademaster Honey Locusts feature green leaves that turn yellow during the fall season.
 Their flowers too have a yellowish tinge.

 Well, these were some of the different variants of Locust Trees there is.
-Most of them can survive for 100+ years and their lumber is deemed extremely.
-As with common deciduous trees, the Lumber from Locust Trees too is often used for making furniture.
+Most of them can survive for 100+ years, and their lumber is deemed extremely valuable.
+As with common deciduous trees, the lumber from locust trees too is often used for making furniture.